 You will be asked to go to ‘Settings’ and ‘Allow Qustodio’.
 This will enable you to download the full app with Calls & SMS monitoring directly from our website.

-If you have a Huawei device and want Calls & SMS monitoring click here
+If your child uses a Huawei device without Google Services and you want to enable Calls & SMS monitoring click here

 Make sure to restart the device after updating the app.